charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 Traditionally, we use to write code as if we were the computer.
 With computer as workers, for example, we talk about what He is doing, and not what I am doing.
 So object roles clearly define the way of seeing the execution of the algorithms.
 The difference is like that in video games: the FPS (First-person shooter) operates in a subjective view, akin to traditional programming, while the TPS (Third Person Shooter) offers an objective view, similar to the approach in clprolf.

+I prefers, the programmer can translate what he observes into computer actions, as in traditional programming.
+For example, the worker goes through the array twice (third person), can be translated into: 'I write a loop that goes from 0 to 1.' (first person)

 ### THE clprolf CLASSES